attack-monkey/Lean-Functional-Typescript/README.md

 Where to from here?

 1. Learn how to write immutable operations.
 2. Learn how to use recursive functions.
+3. Learn about pattern matching.
+4. Learn about flow, the alternative to promises.

-3. While an obvious path is to learn more about other flavors of Functional Programming, remember that **Lean** is about simplicity.
+5. While an obvious path is to learn more about other flavors of Functional Programming, remember that **Lean** is about simplicity.
 It is better (opinion of Lean) to write code that is easily digestible by others than introduce difficult to grasp concepts. **Lean** dove-tails into the javascript / typescript paradigm - where as some other concepts seem foreign to the language.
 With that caution in mind - learn more about FP.

-4. Learn more about functional libraries - including Ramda and Rxjs
+6. Learn more about functional libraries - including Ramda and Rxjs